 Business dress

 Business cards are exchanged when first meeting a business associate.
-They generally mention both the person's job title and academic title.
+They typically mention both the person's job title and academic title.
 We advise that expats in Luxembourg have their business cards printed in both French and German.

 Gifts